Thank you! Your submission has been received!

 Published on

+In early education, communication is constant.
+Parent emails.
+Staff memos.
+Job postings.
+Policy updates.
+We may not think of ourselves as "writers," but we write every day.
 Whether we realize it or not, people are quietly evaluating our leadership through the clarity of our words.

-The "D" That Changed Everything
+The D That Changed Everything

-After several years as a Director, I was promoted to Regional Director.
+After several years as a director, I was promoted to Regional Director.
 I felt ready.
 I was organized, motivated, and determined to lead well.
 Six months in, I sat down for my evaluation.
 The scale was simple: A through D.

-I felt confident—until we reached "Communication & Writing Skills."
+I felt confident — until we reached "Communication & Writing Skills."

 I received a D.

-The owner looked at me and asked gently, “How do you feel about that grade?”
+He looked at me and asked gently, "How do you feel about that grade?"

 I told him I was surprised, but that I'd love to hear more.
 His response changed my leadership permanently:

+That moment reframed writing for me.
+It wasn't about grammar or being poetic.
+It was about influence.
 I realized that if I wanted to lead at a higher level, I had to master the way I communicated.

-I worked on that skill—a lot.
-Strengthening my writing didn't just make my emails better; it made my leadership more powerful.
+I worked on that skill — a lot.
+Strengthening my writing didn't just make my emails better.
+It made my leadership more powerful.

-Writing is a Trust Proxy
+Writing Is a Trust Proxy

 Clear writing builds trust.